Breakdown of the symmetry constraint in a Floquet topological insulator: Breakdown of symmetry constraint in a Floquet system

-We now investigate whether the two orders of topological superconductors can coexist in one quasienergy gap or not.
-It is remarkable to find from the quasienergy spectrum under the open boundary condition in Fig. \ref{fig:3}(a) that the $\pi/T$ gap hosts two second-order gapped Majorana corner modes and the zero gap hosts the hybrid-order topological phases with coexisting first-order gapless Majorana boundary modes and second-order gapped Majorana corner modes.
-The calculation indicates that $N_0=-1$, $N_{\pi/T}=1$ and $\nu=1$, which explains the emergence of hybrid-order Majorana modes in the zero quasienergy gap and second-order one in the $\pi/T$ gap.
+We now investigate whether or not the two orders of topological insulators can coexist in one quasienergy gap.
+It is remarkable to find from the quasienergy spectrum under the open boundary condition in Fig. \ref{fig:3}(a) that the $\pi/T$ gap hosts two second-order gapped corner modes and the zero gap hosts the hybrid-order topological phases with coexisting first-order gapless helical boundary modes and second-order gapped corner modes.
+The calculation indicates that $N_0=-1$, $N_{\pi/T}=1$ and $\nu=1$, which explains the emergence of hybrid-order topological modes in the zero quasienergy gap and the second-order one in the $\pi/T$ gap.
 The probability distributions in Figs. \ref{fig:3}(c) and \ref{fig:3}(d) further support this result.
-The quasienergy spectra in Figs. \ref{fig:3}(e) and \ref{fig:3}(f) reveal that the hybrid-order Majorana modes can also emerge in the $\pi/T$ gap.
+The quasienergy spectra in Figs. \ref{fig:3}(e) and \ref{fig:3}(f) reveal that the hybrid-order topological modes can also emerge in the $\pi/T$ gap.
 This result is well characterized by $N_0=2$, $N_{\pi/T}=1$, and $\nu=1$ and by the distributions in Figs. \ref{fig:3}(g) and \ref{fig:3}(h).
-Therefore, it can be concluded that within our periodic system, the first-order Majorana boundary modes can either exist independently or coexist with the second-order Majorana corner modes to form the hybrid-order topological superconductor.
+Similar to the analysis in the preceding text, these exotic topological phases are all created by the periodic driving.
+It can be concluded that within our periodic system, the first-order helical boundary modes can either exist independently or coexist with the second-order corner modes to form a hybrid-order topological insulator.